apache/tvm/docs/install/from_source.rst

    Set the environment variable `PYTHONPATH` to tell python where to find the library.
 For example, assume we cloned `tvm` on the home directory `~`. then we can added the following line in `~/.bashrc`.
-   The changes will be immediately reflected once you pulled the code and rebuild the project (no need to call ``setup`` again)
+   The changes will be immediately reflected once you pull the code and rebuild the project (no need to call ``setup`` again)

    .. code:: bash